TapiwaDivine/monkees-band-website/README.md

 - All the content that on the band and albums were copied from wikipedia article about the specified band member respectively

 ### Media
-All image that i have in this projects were acquired from different sources via google search
+- All image that i have in this projects were acquired from different sources via random google search

 ### Acknowledgements
 - I recieved inspiration from the rollingstones.com and zacbrown.com